SmartyVan/MaxxAir-Fan-ESPHome/README.md

 - Annode of LED through resistor to 3V3
 - Cathode of LED to GPIO pin
 <img width="745" alt="Screenshot 2025-02-20 at 5 16 07 PM" src="https://github.com/user-attachments/assets/2293c199-a8dc-461a-a5ec-8d958d2c5503" />

+# License: Personal Use Only (Non-Commercial)

+This project is released under a Personal Use License, which restricts usage to non-commercial purposes only.
+Please read the terms carefully before using or modifying the code.

+## License Terms

+Copyright © 2025 Mike Goubeaux

+Permission is hereby granted to any person obtaining a copy of this software and associated documentation files (the "Software"), to use the Software solely for personal, non-commercial purposes.

+## Restrictions:

+The Software may not be used, distributed, or sold for commercial purposes without prior written permission from the copyright owner.
+Modification of the Software for personal use is allowed, but modified versions may not be distributed commercially.
+Attribution to the original author must be retained in any copy or modification of the Software.
+Disclaimer

+The Software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the authors be liable for any claim, damages, or other liability arising from the use of the Software.

+## Clarification of Non-Commercial Use

+Non-commercial use means the use of this software for personal purposes or academic projects, without any financial gain or benefit.
+If you wish to use this project for commercial purposes, please contact the author to request permission.